serhanaya/aws-generative-ai-demos/aws-gai-kb-rag-elearning/README.md

         * Generates a response based on the search results
         * Can cite sources of the response
     * **Output:**  A contextual answer to the user's question.

+5. **Create Lambda Function**

+    * Use [lambda_function.py](src/lambda_function.py) in the source folder for code.
+    * This function takes a user's question, interacts with the Amazon Bedrock Knowledge Base using the `RetrieveAndGenerate API`, and provides a response based on the knowledge base and the selected foundation model.